Contact informationFarm Address:

 Primary Contact: Brian MacWhorter

 Internship informationGeneral Farm Description: 35 acre Certified Organic/biodynamic farm business on Bainbridge Island a short ferry ride from Seattle.
 Rural island setting on Puget Sound with the moderate climate of Olympic rainforest and Cascade mountains.
 Beautiful acreage of rolling hills with pastured animals integrated in our food production.
-We specialize in season extension using many greenhouses, hoophouses, high tunnels, etc that we have developed in 45 years of organic farming in the NW.
+We specialize in season extension using many greenhouses, hoop houses, high tunnels, that we have developed in 47years of organic farming in the NW.
+Our main focus is season extension which is well suited for our mild NW maritime weather.
+We are able to provide fresh produce to our local community throughout the year.
+This certainly has become an even more crucial responsibility due to these trying times.
+Our other main focus is of course maintaining high levels of sustainable soil fertility on our farm.
+We accomplish this with extensive aerobic composting, large compost tea brewers , humic acid applications. no-till cultivation practices and cover cropping.

 CRAFT Member Farm?
 No